What Is Conversion Disorder?

 Conversion Disorder Diagnosis

-The American Psychiatric Association has set standards for symptoms to be diagnosed as conversion disorder:
+The APA has set standards for symptoms to be diagnosed as conversion disorder:

 Conversion Disorder Treatment

 Get help from your doctor early on.
 Sometimes, learning that you don’t have a serious physical condition can be enough to lessen your symptoms.

 - Psychotherapy: Talking with someone about your stress can help you better manage your stress.
 You could talk to someone one-on-one, or your doctor may suggest group therapy, where you can connect with others with conversion disorder.
 Sometimes, working through issues as a family is helpful as well.

 - Medication: If you're diagnosed with another condition, such as anxiety, your doctor can prescribe medication to treat it.
 Medicines could also help relieve your pain or some symptoms such as headaches or insomnia.

 - Physical therapy: A trained expert can help you manage pain and improve how well you move.

 - Stress reduction or distraction techniques: Your symptoms may improve when you don't focus on them.
 A counselor or other trained expert can help you find ways to distract yourself, such as texting a friend or tapping a part of your body.